Paper files get lost.

 Practical transition

-Built around how hospital teams already work.
+Built around how hospital, and clinical staffs already work.

 Gradual rollout